machineboy2045/angular-scrollspy-menu/README.md

 ## Usage

 We use [bower](https://github.com/bower/bower) for dependency management.
-Install Angular-selectize into your project by running the command
+Install scrollspy-menu into your project by running the command

 `$ bower install angular-scrollspy-menu`